cacophony-wj/licentia_quests/README.md

 **Wabbajack could not find my game folder:**

 _Licentia Black_ will not work with a GOG or pirated version of the game.
 If you own the game on _Steam,_ go back to the Installation step.
-If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **DO NOT ASK FOR HELP WITH PIRATED GAMES.**
+If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **Asking for help with pirated copies of the game will get you banned from Discord Support.**

 **MEGA download cap exceeded.**